stockhuman/tpw-data/organisations/aier.md

 The Bastiat Society partners with the Atlas Network, Ayn Rand Institute, Cato Institute, the State Policy Network, the Charles Koch Institute and other Koch-funded think tanks.

 ## Scoring
+AIER Articles, books, videos and talks by affiliated members reliably promote free-market capitalism, and are thus hostile to competing left leaning theories, and interventioninst free-market theories such as advanced by John M. Keynes and Milton Friedman.
+It does not advocate for anarcho-capitalism outright, but some columns write favourably about it.<sup>[2](https://www.aier.org/article/stateless-in-the-walled-city-of-kowloon/)</sup> As such the governmental bias rating, based on a selection of recent articles (as of October 2020), earns a `-7`.

+AIER material criticizes the American political dichotomy, generally taking time to particularly appreciate the difference between populist Republicans and the party's former free-market position.<sup>[1](https://www.aier.org/article/so-you-want-to-overthrow-the-state-ten-questions-for-aspiring-revolutionaries/)</sup> However, most articles that comment on social issues or political affiliation will write favourably of the right over the left, when relevant.